 Red Kite, Blue Kite

 During the Cultural Revolution in China, a little boy and his father are separated suddenly but try to stay connected through their special pastime, kite flying.
 Baba promises his son that he will fly his kite while looking for his so that they can “see” each other.
-However, for a period of time, Baba is not able to fly his kite.
+However, for some time, Baba is not able to fly his kite.
 Although the book leaves out details like the 1.5 million deaths during the Cultural Revolution, the father and son are lucky to be reunited at the end of the story.

 - Author: Ji-li Jiang